benroberts999/ampsci/doc/ampsci_input.md

 ```

 * Most options have a default; these may be left blank, explicitly set to 'default', or removed entirely.
-* The curly-braces denote the start/end of each block. *Don't* use any other curly-braces (nested curly-braces are not allowed)
+* The curly-braces denote the start/end of each block.
+Nested blocks are allowed
 * Uses c++ style comments.
 Any commented-out line will not be read.
 White-space is ignored.
 * For example, the following inputs are all equivalent